 Should I tip my guide?

 Although tipping is not mandatory it can be a great way to show that you enjoyed the trip.
-An even bigger compliment would be giving them a great review on TripAdvisor, Facebook or telling all your friends about your experience.
+An even bigger compliment would be giving them a great review on TripAdvisor, Google Reviews, Facebook or telling all your friends about your experience.

 Can I request a specific guide?